-MPHP 412: Racism and Public Health MPHP 540: Operational Aspects of Global Health and Emergency MPHP 426: An Introduction to GIS for Health and Social Sciences Response MPHP 441: Climate Change and Health BETH 417: Introduction to Public Health Ethics MPHP 466: Promoting Health Across Boundaries BETH 419: Medical Science and Technology in Society MPHP 468: Continual Improvement of Health Care NTRN 401: Nutrition for Community & Health Care Professionals MPHP 482: Qualitative & Mixed Methods in Public Health NTRN 439: Determinants of Dietary Behavior MPHP 484: Global Health Epidemiology POSC 457: Economic, Environmental, and Health Challenges- MPHP 485: Adolescent Development The Impact of Democracy MPHP 489: Women's Public Health SASS 500: Violence: Social Work and Public Health MPHP 496: Evolution of Public Health into Global Health Practice SOCI 457: Sociology of Human Rights MPHP 510: Health Disparities ANTH 435: Illegal Drugs in Society
+MPHP 510: Health Disparities

-Additional courses may be approved by Health Promotion & Disease Prevention coordinator
+MPHP 540: Operational Aspects of Global Health and Emergency Response BETH 417: Introduction to Public Health Ethics BETH 419: Medical Science and Technology in Society NTRN 401: Nutrition for Community & Health Care Professionals NTRN 439: Determinants of Dietary Behavior POSC 457: Economic, Environmental, and Health Challenges- The Impact of Democracy SASS 500: Violence: Social Work and Public Health SOCI 457: Sociology of Human Rights ANTH 435: Illegal Drugs in Society

-^{} Course is available for 2-3 credits.
+Additional courses may be approved by Health Promotion & Disease Prevention coordinator Course is available for 2-3 credits.
 To count as an elective, the course must be taken for 3 credits.